PerfectRec/tts-summarizer/README.md

 - `Anthropic` models to generate the summries.
 - `LlamaParse` to parse complex file types like `pdf` and `epub`
 - `FireCrawl` to scrape web context about the file.
+- `Helicone` for logging and monitoring Claude API calls.

 ## Summarization Modes